-What changed in the MCP server
+What the MCP server gives Claude

-The server is open source: github.com/sofianbettayeb/aeo-copilot-mcp.
+The server is open source, and the list keeps growing: github.com/sofianbettayeb/aeo-copilot-mcp.

 Install